 Property and equipment are stated at cost of acquisition or construction, or estimated fair market value if donated.
 The cost of maintenance and repairs is charged to expense as incurred.
 Depreciation is computed based on the straight-line method over the estimated useful lives of the assets.
 Equipment purchases of under \$5,000 are expensed as incurred.

-Intangible assets include capitalized costs related to the design of the new corporate website.
+Intangible assets include capitalized costs related to the design of the new corporate website and implementation of financial and payroll software.

 The useful lives of the assets are estimated as follows: